franapoli/signed-ks-test/README.md

 In ks.test.2(c(100, 1000), (1:10000)[-c(100, 1000)]) :
   P-value not computed exactly because of combined sample size
 ```

-Plus, it can overcome the limit:
+Plus, it can overcome the approximation:
 ```
 > ks.test.2(c(100, 1000), (1:10000)[-c(100, 1000)], maxCombSize=10^7)